Hyperfoil/Horreum/docs/site/content/en/docs/Tutorials/grafana/index.md

 ### Key Metrics in Grafana

-Horreum accepts any json format for a run and uses Labels (TODO link) to extract or calculate key metrics.
+Horreum accepts any json format for a run and uses [Labels](/docs/tasks/define-schema-and-views/) to extract or calculate key metrics.
 Metric values, referred to as Label Values in horreum, are automatically calculated for each upload.
 There is an API to retrieve the values for a specific upload but that would be tedious for comparing across runs.
-The test api endpoint has a `/labelValues` (TODO link to documentation) that can retrieve a filtered list of all the label values from each upload.
+The test api endpoint has a [`/labelValues`](/docs/reference/extracting-data-via-labelvalues/) endpoint that can retrieve a filtered list of all the label values from each upload.

 > /test/${testId}/labelValues